Blog

 The Easiest Microgreens to Grow at Home (Beginner's Guide)

-If you want a fast, satisfying first win at growing your own food, start with microgreens.
-They’re ready to harvest in 1–2 weeks, grow indoors on any windowsill, and need almost no gear or experience.
-This guide covers the easiest varieties to grow and exactly how to do it.
+Want a fast, satisfying first win at growing your own food?
+Start with microgreens: ready to harvest in 1–2 weeks, grown on any windowsill, with almost no gear or experience.

 A shallow tray of microgreens sprouting